 Have you got a favourite picture book?
 Please share what you and your kids love to read so we can all get to know new favourites to add to our collections!

 BA, MSpPathSt, CPSP, MSPA

 Speech Language Pathologist

-Sarah Hyam is a Paediatric Speech Pathologist in Brisbane and part of the Kids Chatter Speech Pathology team.
+Monique Speakman is a Paediatric Speech Pathologist in Brisbane with over 14 years experience, mother of a son and twin daughters, business owner and blogger.
 She aims to educate parents about child development and communication through the Kids Chatter Speech Pathology Blog and Facebook Page and to provide information and tips on anything to do with Speech Pathology.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 All opinions are my own.